 Using Rufus is intuitive, but there are a few settings you should double-check to ensure a successful boot.

-Insert your USB drive (at least 8GB is recommended for modern OS installers).
+- Device Selection: Insert your USB drive (at least 8GB is recommended for modern OS installers).
 Rufus will automatically detect it.
 Warning: All data on the drive will be destroyed during the process.

-Click the "SELECT" button to browse your computer for the ISO file you wish to use.
+- Boot Selection: Click the "SELECT" button to browse your computer for the ISO file you wish to use.
 Alternatively, Rufus has a "DOWNLOAD" script built-in that can fetch official Windows 8.1, 10, or 11 ISOs directly from Microsoft's servers.

-If you have a modern PC (bought after 2012), use GPT and UEFI (non-CSM).
+- Partition Scheme and Target System: If you have a modern PC (bought after 2012), use GPT and UEFI (non-CSM).
+If you are installing on an older "Legacy" machine, choose MBR and BIOS.

-You can usually leave the "Volume Label" and "File System" at their default settings.
+- Formatting Options: You can usually leave the "Volume Label" and "File System" at their default settings.
 Rufus intelligently chooses the best options based on the ISO you provided.
 Click "START," and within minutes, your bootable drive will be ready.

 Advanced Usage: Linux Persistence and Windows To Go